Dexter Area Historical Society

 Museum

-3443 Inverness Street Dexter, MI 48130 The museum is open Friday and Saturday 1-3PM.
-Throughout the year we welcome researchers, questions and donations.
+3443 Inverness Street Dexter, MI 48130 The museum is closed until May 2026.
+Throughout the year we welcome researchers, questions, and donations.
 To contact us leave a message at 734 426-2519 or send an email to [email protected] |

 Gordon Hall